SeleniumHQ/fluent-selenium/README.md

     }
 }.stopAfter(secs(8));
 ```
-Use of the one elem array is the dirty trick, because of the need for final.
+Use of the one element array is the dirty trick, because of the need for final.

+FluentSelenium can recover from a subset of <code>StaleElementReferenceException</code> situations.
+If the item going stale is the one that is leaf-most in your fluent expression, then it can be recovered automatically (and silently).
+This is a one-time deal though - if it persistent in its staleness after recovery, then the exception is throw.
+Recovery means finding it again in the DOM, relative to its parent with the same locator.
+In the case above, the "fromto-column" div being stale can be recovered automatically - even during the <code>getText()</code>.
+The "thirdAddress" div cannot be, at least when execution has transferred to the next <code>div()</code>.

 ## Built-in Assertions